 Machiavelli in Connell (2005), Senge (2006), and Wheatley (2006) highlight the importance of advice seeking, but each approached it in a different way.
 Machiavelli suggests that a leader should seek advice from knowledgeable people he assigns only when they are asked to provide it.
 Machiavelli’s approach is team engaging when the leader allows it but at the same time dictatorial because the leader does not accept new ideas all the time.
 A more engaging approach to advice seeking is presented by Wheatley and Senge who emphasize the importance of knowledge sharing and team learning.
 I think that a successful leader should possess this modest attribute of seeking advice from other members who might be more knowledgeable in areas that he lacks knowledge in.

 An organization that possesses a shared vision has a visionary leader who does not focus on his personal vision only but rather on that of other people in the organization.
 Senge (2006) highlights the significance of fostering a shared vision in an organization where the leader or any employee shares his vision and engages the employees in developing this vision for the whole organizations’ benefit.
-I concur with Senge who explains that a shared vision can create a big motivation for individuals to learn and work harder since they feel that they are part of the planning and execution process even though if the project was extrinsically interesting to them.
+I concur with Senge who explains that a shared vision can create a big motivation for individuals to learn and work harder since they feel that they are part of the planning and execution process even if the project was extrinsically interesting to them.

 To foster a shared vision, I also believe that a leader should be convincing.
 Just as Kotter and Whitehead (2010) portray Hank the spokesperson who is trying to foster a shared vision among the people of Centerville to install computers in the library, a person in a leading position should provide solid reasons and listen to others’ ideas when trying to convince others to adopt a proposition.
 Most importantly is the leader’s ability to provide a logical argument to convince others to adopt an idea rather than impose it on them as the Machiavellian leader is depicted.